Find Affordable College Courses

 Hamden, CT

-With a ranking of #7, Quinnipiac University did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.
+Quinnipiac University landed the #7 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit college with a moderately-sized student population.

 About 58% of the students majoring in communication and journalism at the school are women while 42% are male.